Xetibo/ReSet-Doc/sections/literature.typ

 the plugin system developers and is more prone to breaking changes, as plugins interact more closely with the original system.

-An existing plugin system with this variant is the Gnome-Shell.
-This application is used on top of the Gnome Compositor to provide users with various user interfaces such as a status bar, notifications, and more.
-As Gnome-Shell is written in JavaScript, the overriding of functions is comparatively straight forward, meaning there are no type issues with extensions.
+An existing plugin system with this variant is the GNOME-Shell.
+This application is used on top of the GNOME Compositor to provide users with various user interfaces such as a status bar, notifications, and more.
+As GNOME-Shell is written in JavaScript, the overriding of functions is comparatively straight forward, meaning there are no type issues with extensions.
 Compared to using the ABI for compiled languages, this variant also means that just changing the